User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 |

 A provider can dismiss a diagnosis gap if that clinical condition is found to be irrelevant for the patient.
-Dismissed diagnosis gaps appear in the Dismissed Diagnoses section of the Patient Risk dashboard.
-If the dismissed condition is later found to be relevant for the patient, the provider can reinstate the diagnosis gap as an open gap by clicking the Reinstate icon or by manually adding that diagnosis in the Patient Risk dashboard.
+Dismissed diagnosis gaps appear in the Dismissed tab of the Diagnosis Gaps dashboard.
+If the dismissed condition is later found to be relevant for the patient, the provider can reinstate the diagnosis gap as an open gap by clicking

-While a diagnosis gap (potential or suspected) is considered dismissed, the Patient Risk dashboard can receive the same gap from multiple sources.
+While a diagnosis gap (clinically verified or inferred) is considered dismissed, the Diagnosis Gaps dashboard can receive the same gap from multiple sources.
 The system behavior in each of these scenarios is detailed in the following table:

 |